 Raise funds for nonprofits

 TennCan will generate millions of dollars for Tennessee's schools, libraries, the homeless, programs for folks with special needs, Scout troops, animal shelters, and other not-for-profit and community groups and causes, whether through bottle drives and donation bins, or through neighborhood redemption centers that are owned, operated and staffed by the nonprofits themselves.
-In fact, TennCan requires that every redemption center in the state have at least one nonprofit "buddy."
+In fact, TennCan requires that every redemption center in the state either be a nonprofit, or have at least one nonprofit "buddy."